 The studio monitor produces a sound pressure of 109 dB in the range from 35 to 22 thousand Hz.
 Separate adjustment filter for high (4.5-22 kHz) and low (0-300 Hz) frequencies.
 XLR, RCA inputs.
 There is also a toggle switch input sensitivity + 4 / -10.
 Auto-Standby mode is supported -turned off after 30 minutes of inactivity and turned on when a signal is detected at 3 mV.

 Individual features of the model: punchy bass, neutral sound without distortion; minimal sensitivity to room environment; the same sound balance at high and low volumes; the ability to connect two sources; optimal acoustic integration.
-The cabinet is made of 15 mm thick MDF.
-The dimensions of the device are 287x397x348 mm, weight is 12.8 kg.

 - Value for money

 - Require a lot of space if placed on a table

 The ADAM Audio A5X made a lot of noise, won a bunch of awards and is mentioned in over 40 reviews around the world.